The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Stringy Running Vacuum Model Inflation

-Having arrived at the effective action \eqref{seaE} to fourth-derivative order, we are now well equipped to revisit the stringy running vacuum model cosmology (StRVM)~\cite{bms0,bms,bms2,ms1,ms2}, and see how the higher-order terms affect the relevant conclusions on the physics of the associated inflation.
-To this end we should first demonstrate that inflation is an admissible solution of the pertinent cosmological equations of motion, as was the case of the initial StRVM.
-The scalar equation of motion (\ref{scalareom}) takes the form of a conserved current equation:
+Having arrived at the effective action \eqref{seaE} to the fourth-derivative order, we are now well equipped to revisit the stringy running vacuum model cosmology (StRVM)~\cite{bms0,bms,bms2,ms1,ms2} and~see how the higher-order terms affect the relevant conclusions on the physics of the associated inflation.
+To~this end, we shall first demonstrate that inflation is an admissible solution of the pertinent cosmological equations of motion, as~was the case for the initial StRVM.
+The scalar equation of motion (\ref{scalareom}) takes the form of a conserved current equation as follows:

 Therefore, we obtain